Partner - Founder

 Rusty Hardin is the founder and leader of Rusty Hardin & Associates, P.C.
 A 1965 graduate of Wesleyan University in Middletown, Connecticut, Rusty earned his law degree in 1975 at Southern Methodist University in Dallas, Texas.
 After graduating from Wesleyan and before law school, Rusty taught American history at Montgomery Academy in Montgomery, Alabama, and spent five years in the U.S. Army, leaving with the rank of Captain after 15 months in Vietnam.
 He also spent a year as a legislative assistant to Congressman Charles R. Jonas, Republican of North Carolina.

 Before entering private practice, Rusty established his reputation as an assistant district attorney in Houston for over 15 years.
-During that period, he never lost a felony jury trial, tried 14 death penalty cases, and earned renown for his cross-examination skills in celebrated cases.
+During that period, he never lost a felony jury trial, tried 14 death penalty cases, tried over 100 felony jury trials, and earned renown for his cross-examination skills in celebrated cases.

 Before leaving the District Attorney’s office in 1990, Rusty was named Texas Prosecutor of the Year in 1989 and was featured in numerous news articles for his trial skills.
 In 1990, he founded Texas People Against Crime (TPAC), a statewide organization dedicated to addressing criminal justice issues from the perspective of crime victims and law enforcement.